Gabitzzz/CE291-Final-Product/FinalProduct/ProductImplementationReport.md

 **Known Issues**

-The only issue with the product is about the modelling line which could not evenly generated given the time left before the delivery date of the product.
+The only issue with the program is that the model is trained with last 5 weeks of data becaus of the mathematical limitations of linear regression.
 The other features are functioning as wanted within the normal parameters.